stanford-futuredata/gavel/EXPERIMENTS.md

 ```

 This script can take on the order of hours to complete for most of the datapoints,
-and multiple days to a week for the tail; we suggest using `tmux`.
+and a couple of days for the tail; we suggest using `tmux`.
 The
 `max_min_fairness_packed` policy is particularly slow, and can be ommited to
 start to get results quickly.
 There are a couple of different ways to obtain results quicker:
 a) use a smaller cluster (e.g., 16 GPUs of each type, controlled by the `-c`